thacherT1D/webdevstuff/HTML/Intermediate_CSS.desc.md

 ## Positioning

 CSS positions change the *flow* of a document.
 > Try it out!
-Test out the different position properties as we talk about them: https://jsfiddle.net/62mgdps7/
+Test the different position properties as we talk about them: https://jsfiddle.net/dn1kujxa/

 * **`position: static;`**: This is the default for all elements.
 Normal document flow, will not accept top/right/bottom/left values.
 * **`position: relative;`**: Creates a new positioning context for any `absolute`ly positioned children, and itself.